 - Let the cooked chicken rest for 10 minutes after it comes out of the oven.
 This will seal in its tasty juices.

 Pre-cooked sliced rotisserie chicken is so convenient to have around.
 There are a million different ways to use it, but these are some of my favorites:

-- Main Dish: Make the chicken as the main dish, but pair with classic sides like macaroni and cheese, buttered noodles or fried corn.
+- Main Dish: Make the chicken as the main dish, but pair with classic sides like macaroni and cheese, roasted potatoes, buttered noodles, baked potatoes or fried corn.

 - Sandwiches: Layer the sliced chicken into these roasted vegetable or broccoli grilled cheese sandwiches.
 Add a little bbq sauce on it too!

 - Casseroles: Make dinner in a flash by tossing the pre-cooked chicken into a green bean and potato, quesadilla, cheese and cauliflower, or creamy cabbage casserole.

 - Pasta: White sauce lasagna, chicken and noodles, swap this chicken in sausage pasta and tomato macaroni and cheese would all benefit from the deliciously seasoned chicken.

 - Soup: Make my cabbage soup, taco soup, or cheesy vegetable soup even heartier with some added chicken.